IwanTen/L5-website/docs/reference/arc.md

 The seventh parameter, mode, is optional.
 It determines the arc's fill style.
 The fill modes are a semi-circle (OPEN), a closed semi-circle (CHORD), or a closed pie segment (PIE).

-*Note: The fill mode of arc() does not render exactly the same as Processing and p5.js.*

 ## Examples

 ![arc example 1](assets/arc1.webp)